vatsimph/learn/docs/briefings/RPHI.md

 !!! warning "Warning"

-    There are areas within the FIR where Controllers and Pilots will not hear each other due to radio wave propagation
+    There are areas within the FIR where Controllers and Pilots will not hear each other due to radio wave propagation.